davidmm1011/instalarch/README.md

-I'll see how to get rid of a specific partition table as quickly as possible, but for now this is the way you should partition the disk with fdisk:
+I'll see how to get rid of a specific partition table as quickly as possible, but for now this is the way you should partition the disk with cfdisk:

 /////////////////////////////////////////
 //Partition//Format//Function//Bootable//